Error analysis for a parabolic PDE model problem on a coupled moving domain in a fully Eulerian framework: Numerical Examples

 \paragraph{BDF2 and isoparametric mapping} As an extension, we present some numerical results, based on a BDF2 discretisation of the time-derivatives.
 This is enabled, by making the extension strip sufficiently large, such that both $\Ohn,\Oh^{n-1}\subset\Odh{\Oh^{n-2}}$ and $\Ohn\subset\Odh{\Oh^{n-1}}$.
 We achieve this by setting $c_{\delta_h}=4$.
 Furthermore, to increase the geometry approximation properties of the CutFEM method, we apply the isoparametric mapping approach introduced in~\cite{Leh16} to increase the geometry approximation to $\OO(h^{k+1})$.
 For details of the higher-order discretisation in space and time, applied to a moving domain problem with prescribed motion, we refer to~\cite{LL21}.

-The results over the same series of meshes and time-steps as considered before, can be seen in \autoref{fig.results:bdf2ho}.
-Here, we see second order convergence with respect to the time-step over the entire series of considered time-steps.
-With respect to the spatial discretisation, we note that the errors have decreased with respect to the low-order geometry approximation.
-Furthermore, since the temporal error appears to remain dominant, we only see higher-order convergence over the first meshes.
+The results over the same series of meshes and time steps as considered before, can be seen in \cref{fig.results:bdf2ho}.
+Here, we see second-order convergence with respect to the time step over the entire series of considered time steps.
+With respect to the spatial discretisation, we observe forth-order convergence until the temporal error begins to dominate.
+This suggests that the error in the velocity and position of $\Sigma$ is dominated by the error in the force acting from $\O$ onto $\G$, because the force is obtained with the accuracy of order $\OO(h^{2k})$, when computing this from the Lagrange multiplier.
+The proof of this follows the same lines as for the Babu\v{s}ka-Miller trick, see for example~\cite{BR06}.
+Furthermore, since the temporal error appears to remain dominant on finer meshes, we only see higher-order convergence over the first meshes.